Engineering Technician Visa Sponsorship Jobs in Montana

 Which companies sponsor visas for engineering technicians in Montana?

 NorthWestern Energy, Montana Resources, and federal contractors working on infrastructure and public lands projects are among the employers in Montana with a history of sponsoring skilled technical workers.
-Engineering firms supporting the state's mining, water systems, and energy transmission sectors also file H-1B and other work visa petitions, though sponsorship availability varies by project cycle and role-specific requirements.
+Engineering firms supporting the state's mining, water systems, and energy transmission sectors also file H-1B visa and other work visa petitions, though sponsorship availability varies by project cycle and role-specific requirements.

 Which visa types are most common for engineering technician roles in Montana?